Vinyl Liner Pools vs. Fiberglass Pools: An Honest Comparison

 Most vinyl liner pools cost at least $10,000 less than similar fiberglass or concrete pools.

-- The warranty is prorated—some credit toward a new liner during the first 2-3 years, but very little after that.
+- The warranty is likely prorated—some credit toward a new liner during the first 2-3 years, but very little after that.

 Conclusion